kvma/frankencert/README.md

    The arguments are explained below.

     - `seed_certs_dir`: Frankencert generator needs a set of seed certificates.
-       Any SSL cert in PEM fromat can act as a seed cert. `seed_certs_dir` can be any directory containing the seed certs stored as PEM files.
+       Any SSL cert in PEM format can act as a seed cert. `seed_certs_dir` can be any directory containing the seed certs stored as PEM files.

        You can either use tools like ZMap (https://zmap.io/) to collect SSL seed